Stereopoly/helpr/README.md

 # helpr
-Application I am developing as part of Make School
+Application developed at Make School.
+No longer in active development due to Parse shutdown.